park-m/open-source-developer-portal/app/guides/sandbox-setup/index.md

 - Actual money is not sent or received as part of test transactions.
 Real financial data should never be used in the Sandbox
 - All Access API endpoints have a base URL of `https://api-sandbox.dwolla.com/` instead of `https://api.dwolla.com/`

+#### Transfer behavior in the Sandbox

+Unlike balance sourced transfers, which are processed instantaneously, bank-sourced transfers exist in the pending state for a few business days until they are `processed`, `failed`, `cancelled`, or `reclaimed`.

+The Sandbox environment does not replicate any ACH processes, so a `pending` transfer will not clear or fail automatically after a few business days as it would in production.
+It will simply remain in the `pending` state indefinitely.
+Reference our [testing resource article](/resources/testing.html) for more information on how-to simulate bank transfer processing in the Sandbox environemnt.

 ## Sandbox setup

 During Sandbox account creation, Dwolla will associate a funding source, add $1000 to the account balance, and create an application.
 Once your account is created, you'll be redirected to our Sandbox Dashboard at `https://dashboard-sandbox.dwolla.com/` where you can view your API key and secret and [generate an OAuth access token](/resources/token-generator.html).